 Note: Timing is everything.
-In order to have everything ready at once, give the turkey a small a head start.
-If possible, slice the potatoes using a mandoline set to the thinnest setting.
+In order to have everything ready all at once, give the turkey a small a head start.
+If possible, slice the potatoes using a mandolin, adjusted to the thinnest setting.

 - Yield:serves 8 to 10